 Personal Injury and Wrongful Death Claims

 Although driving while intoxicated is punishable under Texas state law, criminal proceedings against the drunk motorist do nothing to help the innocent bodily injury or wrongful death victim’s family.
-As a result, it is important that you consult with a board certified car wreck attorney who will be able to explain your legal right to make a civil claim for compensation against the negligent driver’s insurance company.
+As a result, it is important that you consult with a board certified car accident attorney who will be able to explain your legal right to make a civil claim for compensation against the negligent driver’s insurance company.